 - As many as five states allow student members of state boards of education to vote. *

-2) THERE ARE ROLES OF STUDENTS ON SCHOOL BOARDS.
+2) THERE ARE ROLES FOR STUDENTS ON SCHOOL BOARDS.

 - Student representatives in all 13 states with student members are able to share their opinions and those of their peers. *

-3) STUDENTS DO SIT ON DISTRICT BOARDS OF EDUCATION.
+3) STUDENTS SIT ON DISTRICT BOARDS OF EDUCATION.

 - At least 24 states have specific laws addressing roles for students on district school boards. *